Stability and Symmetry Breaking in the General Two-Higgs-Doublet Model

 \section{Location of stationary points}

+In the following we only consider potentials which fulfill the strong or the weak stability condition.
 After our stability analysis in the preceding section we now determine the location of the stationary points of the potential, since among these points there are the local and global minima.
 To this end we define